hathibelagal-dev/instantpolyglot/docs/eng/Dinka.md

 2. Arabic-based orthography: Used in some areas due to Islamic influence.

-3. Indigenous script: A syllabary called "Dinka Rek Alphabet" was invented by Abdelgabar Gumaa Abdelgabar in the 1950s but has limited use.
+3. Indigenous script: A syllabary called “Dinka Rek Alphabet” was invented by Abdelgabar Gumaa Abdelgabar in the 1950s but has limited use.

 The Latin-based orthography uses the following special characters: